 - Make sure someone is aware of your travel route.

 - Always carry an emergency car care kit that contains jumper cables, flares or reflectors, windshield washer fluid, a small ice scraper, traction material, blankets, non-perishable food and a first aid kit.
+At places like 72hours you can access an emergency survival kit, a first aid kit, or an earthquake kit; depending on what suits your needs for your journey, there’s something for everyone to use to stay safe.

 - Always carry a charged cell phone.